 8. Try Switching the Router’s AP Band

-Instead of hanging around the router always, changing the WiFi range to 2.4GHz could help in most cases.
+Instead of the android phone hanging around the router always, changing the WiFi range to 2.4GHz could help in most cases.

 While the 5GHz band gives you faster network speed, its range is lower than the traditional 2.4GHz band.
 So, if WiFi keeps disconnecting on Android, you can switch your router to a lower AP band.
 You may need to delve into your router settings for that.